 3 – Referral Bonus

-After earning your first bonus, you’ll be qualified to sign up new dashers using a unique referral link.
+After earning your first bonus, you’ll be qualified to sign up for new dashers using a unique referral link.
 When they complete a certain amount of deliveries within a set duration, you could potentially make anywhere between $750 to $1500 of the referral bonus.
 This sum isn’t fixed and tends to change depending on time and place.

 The Sign-Up Process